Aquafina-water-bottle/jp-mining-note/docs/docs/setupeverythingelse.md

             !!! warning
                 This is a monkey patch, even according to the author.
-Now that better alternatives have came out (see above), I recommended to use said alternatives.
+Now that better alternatives have came out (see above), I recommend to use said alternatives.

             1. Download your favorite texthooker page into a raw html file.
             1. Copy/paste the code below to the very end of the raw html file.